UrbanCompass/bazel/site/docs/rule-challenges.md

 The build system needs to operate at the scale of large repositories where large scale means that it does not fit on a single hard drive, so it is impossible to do a full checkout on virtually all developer machines.
-A medium-sized build will need to read and parse tens of thousands of BUILD files, and evaluate hundreds of thousands of globs.
-While it is theoretically possible to read all BUILD files on a single machine, we have not yet been able to do so within a reasonable amount of time and memory.
-As such, it is critical that BUILD files can be loaded and parsed independently.
+A medium-sized build will need to read and parse tens of thousands of UCBUILD files, and evaluate hundreds of thousands of globs.
+While it is theoretically possible to read all UCBUILD files on a single machine, we have not yet been able to do so within a reasonable amount of time and memory.
+As such, it is critical that UCBUILD files can be loaded and parsed independently.

-## Assumption: BUILD-like Description Language
+## Assumption: UCBUILD-like Description Language

-For the purpose of this document, we assume a configuration language that is roughly similar to BUILD files, i.e., declaration of library and binary rules and their interdependencies.
-BUILD files can be read and parsed independently, and we avoid even looking at source files whenever we can (except for existence).
+For the purpose of this document, we assume a configuration language that is roughly similar to UCBUILD files, i.e., declaration of library and binary rules and their interdependencies.
+UCBUILD files can be read and parsed independently, and we avoid even looking at source files whenever we can (except for existence).